Symmetry transformation group arising from the Laplace-Runge-Lenz vector: Symmetry group generated by the directional LRL vector

-The physical meaning of this symmetry group is that it preserves energy and the direction of the LRL vector, while angular momentum is shifted by a vector in the plane orthogonal to the LRL vector.
-Hence, the magnitude of the LRL vector is changed:

-This change is proportional to the change in eccentricity.
-In the case of elliptical orbits, since energy is unchanged, the period $T = 2\pi/\sqrt{-2E}$ and semi-major axis $a = \kappa/(-2E)$ are also preserved.
+As shown by Theorem~\ref{thm:lrldirection.alg}, the three infinitesimal symmetries $\hat\X_{\Theta^j}$ form an abelian Lie algebra $\Rnum^3$.
+This implies that the set of all dynamical symmetry transformations \eqref{directionLRL.transformations} under composition generates a 3-dimensional abelian Lie group.
+Its physical meaning is that the group transformations preserve energy and the direction of the LRL vector, while angular momentum is shifted by a vector in the plane orthogonal to the LRL vector.
+The change in the magnitude of the LRL vector is proportional to the change in eccentricity.
+In the case of elliptical orbits, since energy $E<0$ is unchanged, the period $T = 2\pi/\sqrt{2|E|}$ and semi-major axis $a = \kappa/(2|E|)$ are also preserved.